 Postdoc Position in NLP at McGill University

-We are actively looking for a new post-doc to join the Reasoning and Learning Lab at McGill University in Montreal, Canada in the fall of 2017.
+We are actively looking for a new post-doc to join the Reasoning and Learning Lab at McGill University in Montreal, Canada.
 The initial term of appointment is for one year, renewable upon demonstration of good progress.
 While the specific parameters of the project are flexible, we are interested in candidates working in one or more of the following areas:

 - integrating diverse sources of knowledge for text applications (e.g., corpus data, knowledge bases)